 St. Peter’s Basilica, situated in the heart of Vatican City, is among the oldest and the largest churches in the world.
 It is an important pilgrimage site in Christianity and attracts as many as 10 million visitors every year.
 While you can always visit this monument during the day, you can also tour it at night when this architectural marvel illuminates the night sky creating breathtaking and picturesque scenery.
+St Peter's Basilica at Night in Vatican City takes on a whole new level of grandeur and enchantment.
+Illuminated against the dark sky, the magnificent dome and façade of the basilica create a captivating sight that leaves visitors in awe

 Visiting the majestic Sistine Chapel is one of the most popular things to do in St. Peter's Basilica at night.
 This 15th-century chapel is part of the Vatican Palace and is renowned for the Renaissance-era murals created by Michelangelo and other artists.
 Although the Sistine Chapel's façade is mostly plain, its interior never ceases to amaze visitors.
 The entire area is covered in frescoes depicting various episodes in the lives of Jesus Christ and Moses.
 Former popes are also depicted in certain artworks.
 The Sistine Chapel is a sight to behold and a must-visit in Vatican City.